Jaysmito101/rusty.hpp/README.md

 // Note to avoid exception and check if a Val is a valid object or not you can use if( foo0.is_valid() ) { ... }

+// Manually forcefully invalidate/drop a Val
+foo0.drop() // the resource is destroyed and this foo0 is now invalid

+// Note: a Val is a non-nullable value, so it can never be null
 ```

 About References and Borrowing: